Role of chlorine dioxide in combating the microbes

 How this action takes place

 By drawing an electron out of microbes., it weakens the molecular bonds between them, which destroys the cell.
-This is how proteins’ structure is changed, causing the enzymes’ inhibition, leading to the microbes’ expiration.
+This changes proteins’ structure, inhibiting enzymes and causing the death of microbes.

 While invading the fungal spores, it devastates and weakens the cell membrane and cell of them, which causes the outflow of fluid and cell substances, leading to the death of the cell.